uktrade/iigb-beta-content/content/beta/industries/technology/where-to-invest/en_US.md

 ---
 title: "Where to invest"
 ---
-[Find out more](/int/industries/technology/technology-in-the-uk/) about current technology business in the UK.
+[Find out more](/int/industries/technology/technology-in-the-uk/) about where to invest in the UK for technology.